ljpatrick/marxpaint/docs/en/README.txt

                  Different stamps can have different sound effects and/or descriptive (spoken) sounds.
-Buttons in the Help Area at the lower left (near Tux, the Linux penguin) allow you to re-play the sound effects and descriptive sounds for the currently-selected stamp.
+Buttons in the Help Area at the lower left (near Marx, the Linux penguin) allow you to re-play the sound effects and descriptive sounds for the currently-selected stamp.

-                 (Note: If the "nostampcontrols" option is set, Tux Paint won't display the Mirror, Flip, Shrink and Grow controls for stamps.
+                 (Note: If the "nostampcontrols" option is set, Marx Paint won't display the Mirror, Flip, Shrink and Grow controls for stamps.
 See the "Options" documentation.)